01 of 12

 Adjusting the Water Supply On a Miniature Pump

-Most miniature pumps either come with a fixed length attachment for the waterline (for a dog or cat fountain for example) or have a line attachment point, but no water output line.
+Most miniature pumps either come with a fixed length attachment for the waterline or have a line attachment point, but no water output line.
 The outflow on the pump is usually detachable and pulls gently out of the pump.
 The outflow attachment point is shown in the photo on this page to the right of the pump.
 You can slip a flexible hose or straw over this outflow, then attach it back to your pump.
-If you can't find a piece of flexible tubing to fit... your pump (usually mini pumps take 1/4 inch (6mm) line), you can use a slightly smaller line fitted inside the outflow using plumbers putty or tape around the hose or straw.Continue to 5 of 12 below.
+If you can't find a piece of flexible tubing to fit your pump (usually mini pumps take 1/4... inch (6mm) line), you can use a slightly smaller line fitted inside the outflow using plumbers putty or tape around the hose or straw.Continue to 5 of 12 below.

 05 of 12